 Chinese Association of Automation

-Researchers from Deakin University in Australia published their results in IEEE/CAA Journal of Automatica Sinica, a joint publication of the Institute of Electrical and Electronics Engineers (IEEE) and the Chinese Association of Automation.
+The research was published in the March issue of IEEE/CAA Journal of Automatica Sinica (JAS), a joint publication of the IEEE and the Chinese Association of Automation.

 A microgrid, or small-scale electric grid, is a network of nodes that provide, store and use energy.
 Electricity moves from each of the locations within the microgrid in the form of electric current, which can travel in two modes - either in just one direction, in which case it is called direct current (DC) or in several different directions that change periodically, also referred to as alternating current (AC).
 However, electrical sources that deliver electricity in just one direction are vulnerable to sudden changes, such as changes in load that can result in a voltage overload.

 "In order to create parallel DC microgrids that function safely and efficiently, focus should be placed on two things.
 One is the regulation of voltage and one is the amount of electricity that is shared among users in a network," says Wenxin Liu, PhD, corresponding author and Associate Professor with the Department of Electrical and Computer Engineering, Lehigh University, Bethlehem, PA.

 Specific to this paper, the researchers have enhanced a microgrid with a single-DC source in such a way that it functions as a safe and reliable electricity source by aligning several energy sources in parallel and basing the microgrid on a decentralized control algorithm.
 Decentralized control - also called distributed control - means that there is not a single point within the grid where the decision is made.
 Rather, each point within the grid makes a decision on its own and the resulting output is the aggregate response of all of the nodes.